Exit-intent popups is one of the most divisive topics in eCommerce.

 Some love them for their lead gen juice, others argue that they ruin the user experience.
-And both camps have compelling arguments lined up and ready to fire, so it’s often difficult to know which strategy to follow.
+And both camps have compelling arguments lined up and ready to fire, so it’s often difficult to know which strategy to follow to boost conversion.

 In situations like this, it’s critical to look at data and real-life case studies to separate facts from opinion.